pachyderm/docs-content/2.3.x/getting-started/beginner-tutorial.md

 ### Adding Another Pipeline

-We have successfully deployed and used a single stage Pachyderm pipeline.
+We have successfully deployed and used a single stage {{%productName%}} pipeline.
-Now, let's add a processing stage to illustrate a multi-stage Pachyderm pipeline (also referenced as a **Directed Acyclic Graph or DAG** is this documentation).
+Now, let's add a processing stage to illustrate a multi-stage {{%productName%}}
+pipeline (also referenced as a **Directed Acyclic Graph or DAG** is this documentation).
 Specifically, let's add a `montage` pipeline that take our original and edge detected images and arranges them into a single montage of images: